 You want to start homeschool planning but have a mental block that prevents you from starting.

 I am a chronic over-planner.
 I actually feel like I need to start a self-help group dedicated to helping other homeschoolers who share this problem.
 “Hi!
 My name is Amy and I am a homeschool over-planner.”
 I can’t seem to help myself with cramming more and more activities into our day.

 3. Curriculum Woes

 Oh dear!
-I hate to admit this but I have struggled with following through with my homeschool plans.
+I hate to admit this but I’ve struggled with following through with my homeschool plans.
 I could attribute it to my chronic overplanning (see problem #2) or the fact that I have five active boys who keep me on my toes.
 To be honest, however, it is me (hanging head in shame).